dadwadw233/dadwadw233/README.md

 ### :sweat_drops: Introduction

-- :wink: I’m currently a undergraduate student from **Northwest Polytechnical University** and my major is **Computer Science and Technology**.
+- :wink: I’m currently a undergraduate student from **Northwestern Polytechnical University** and my major is **Computer Science and Technology**.
 - :baby: Coming Master student in **CAD&CG** at **Zhejiang University** in the fall of 2024.
-- 🌱 My research interests include Computer Vision；MultiModel task；Generative AI...
+- 🌱 My research interests include Computer Vision；MultiModal Generation...
 - You can get in touch with me by email at [yuanhongyu.me@gmail.com](mailto:yuanhongyu.me@gmail.com)
 - My HomePage: [YYH`s Homepage](https://yuanhongyu.xyz/)